Chapter 5

 Eku grinned up at Tiuti, the two of them having stayed to watch the boat carvers.

-After the brush was cleared, each end of the giant log was chopped and scraped to a tapered point and the crowd gathered once more to push and roll the big logs down the remainder of the incline, to the platforms by the water, where the more precise carving would take place.
+A crowd gathered once more to push and roll the big logs down the remainder of the incline to the platforms by the water, where the more precise carving would take place.

 This is a good night, Eku thought.

-Darkness had fallen some time ago, but the entire tribe remained awake and active.
+Darkness fell some time ago, but the entire tribe was awake and active, excited for the next day and the crossing of the river.

 The bellies of the young males were full; they were content, enjoying the atmosphere of a mysterious land.